MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/use-the-python-SDK.md

 problem.add_terms(terms=terms)
 ```

-![NOTE]
+>![NOTE]
 > There are [multiple ways](xref:microsoft.azure.quantum.qio.python-sdk.advanced#Methods-for-supplying-problem-terms)
 > to supply terms to the problem, and not all terms must be added at once.

 Next, we're ready to solve by applying a **solver**.
 In this example we'll use a
 parameter-free version of parallel tempering.
 You can find documentation on this
-solver and the other available solvers in the [Azure Quantum Provider
+solver and the other available solvers in the [Microsoft Quantum Solution provider
-Reference](xref:microsoft.azure.quantum.providers.azure-quantum).
+reference](xref:microsoft.azure.quantum.providers.microsoft-quantum-solution).

 ```py
 solver = ParallelTempering(workspace, timeout=100)